 Upgrading Existing Foundation

 Because a second story addition means having an additional mass on top of the current structure, one has to assess if the existing structure can carry the additional weight.
 Most of the time, however, experts suggest structurally upgrading the existing house.
 The current structure should be attached securely to its foundation.
-Likewise, the existing house must be able to resist movement caused by earthquakes and strong winds.
+Likewise, the existing house should be able to withstand some earthquakes and strong winds.

-Usually, the current ceiling and ceiling joints are kept in place while a new floor structure is built on top to keep disruptions on the existing structure.
+Usually, the current ceiling and ceiling joists are kept in place but since they're usually much lighter than floor joists, a new floor structure is built on top to keep added weight and disruptions off the existing structure.
 It also allows electrical lines and other elements to be kept in the ceiling just underneath the new floor.
 The problem with this is that it can result in a thicker new floor assembly that will be causing more stairs to bridge the second floor.

 Heating and Cooling Systems

-It is not advisable to extend the current heating and cooling systems to the new floor; it is more practical to add a new system for the upper level.
+It is not advisable to extend the current heating and cooling systems to the new floor; it is more practical to upgrade the present system or to add a new system for the upper level.
 Remember that the upper portion of a house is hotter than any part of the household, so having a new cooling system will help in providing comfort in that part of the house.

-If the new floor will have bathrooms in it, one should assess how it will be connected to the existing plumbing in the first floor.
+If the new floor will have bathrooms in it, one should assess how it will be connected to the existing plumbing on the first floor and how it will be vented to the roof.
 It can be possible to tie the plumbing of the new bathroom to those of an existing bathroom below.
 An alternative is to have the drains go through the main level onwards to the basement.
 The drain’s route, whether vertical or horizontal, must be planned well.
 Most of the time, the structure of the new floor is planned to accommodate the drains.

-Since the stair connects two levels together, planning how it would look like is very important.
+Since the stair connects two levels together, planning how it would look is very important.
 The stair can be used as a focal point by adding accentuating skylights.
-The length of the stairs is also dependent on the height of the second floor.
+The length of the stairs is also dependent on the height from the finished floor (1st floor) to the finished floor (2nd floor).